aabiddanda/aabiddanda.github.io/source/_posts/2015-18-12-quick-stats.markdown

 For a comparison of the methods, I ran both functions on a 231 MB file representing phased genotypes from Chromosome 22 of the [1000 Genomes Consortium](http://www.1000genomes.org/) data.
 I used the functions `rsummary` and `mawk_stats` to calculate summary statistics of the phenotype across individuals, which I simulated as \\(Y \sim N(0,5)\\).

-The comparison of the two functions (along with a version coded in awk) can be shown by the below screenshot on my laptop.
+The comparison of the two functions (along with a version of `mawk_stats` that uses awk) can be shown by the below screenshot on my laptop.

 ![Test Screenshot]({{ "/images/blog_images/quick_stats_comparison2.png" | prepend: site.baseurl }})
 <div align="center">